-If there’s one room in the house that can tend to slip into disarray, it’s the bathroom.
-As one of the most frequented rooms in the house outside of the kitchen, a clean and coordinated bathroom can quickly turn into a disorganized one (especially now that a lot of us are working and studying from home).
-It’s for those reasons that many of us are at a loss for knowing how to organize your bathroom.
+If there’s one room in the house that tends to slip into disarray, it’s the bathroom.
+As one of the most frequented rooms in the house outside of the kitchen, a clean and coordinated bathroom can quickly turn into a disorganized one.
+It’s for those reasons that many of us are searching for the best tips on how to organize your bathroom.

-So, in our desperation to remedy the chaos, we turned to organizing expert, and owner of Rachel and Company, Rachel Rosenthal for tips on how to organize your bathroom.
+So, in our desperation to remedy the chaos, we turned to organizing expert and owner of Rachel and Company, Rachel Rosenthal, for tips on how to organize your bathroom.
 Let me tell you, she’s serious about organization.
-After law school, Rosenthal gave up the security and stability of a 9-5 career to build a professional organizing firm instead.
-All of us here plus Rosenthal’s clients can say with certainty: we’re so glad she did.
-Take a glimpse at Rosenthal’s Instagram and you’ll see why.
+After law school, Rosenthal gave up the security and stability of a 9 to 5 career to build a professional organizing firm instead.
+All of us here, plus Rosenthal’s clients, can say with certainty: we’re so glad she did.
+Take a glimpse at Rosenthal’s Instagram, and you’ll see why.

 Ahead, we share her tips for how to organize your bathroom, from the bathroom drawers to the bathroom cabinets and so much more!

-How many times have you said to yourself mid-week I’ll clean out the bathroom this weekend and then come said weekend, you somehow find a million other things to do.
-Result?
-Nothing gets done.
+How many times have you said to yourself mid-week I’ll clean out the bathroom this weekend and then come said weekend, you somehow find a million other things to do?
+The result—nothing gets done.
 This could go on for weeks, months, years… you get the picture.
 Want to know why we keep putting it off?
-Rosenthal says being in the right mindset for organizing is so important before you jump into tackle any space (the bathroom included).
+Rosenthal says being in the right mindset for organizing is so important before you jump into tackling any space (the bathroom included).

 “Getting yourself mentally ready to declutter as well as ready to change your systems is crucial to making any organization project stick,” she tells me.
 “If you try to conquer a space without the right mindset or motivation you are less likely to maintain the systems in the long run.”